 Inform your customers about available shipping methods, shipping providers as well as incurring costs.
 On this page you can give your customers detailed information on these topics.
 For instance, you can list all possibilities for delivery alongside the delivery costs in a table.
 You should note here if you offer free delivery (and under what conditions).
 Can your customers collect their order in a physical store or in your office?
 Then you should also note this on this page.
 If you want to, you can also add information on returns and refunds to this page.
-In addition you could make transparent what type of personal data is forwarded to the logistics company for the shipment e.g. just address or also email address for working with tracking links etc.
+In addition, you could make transparent what type of personal data is forwarded to the logistics company for the shipment e.g. just address or also an email address for working with tracking links etc.

 Terms & conditions

-In the Terms & conditions you define the legal context for the business deals with your customers.
-Here you can note under which conditions your customers can use your shop, mention copyright related information, display notes on trademarks or add disclaimers.
+In the Terms & conditions, you define the legal context for the business deals with your customers.
+Here you can note under which conditions your customers can use your shop, mention copyright-related information, display notes on trademarks or add disclaimers.

 Right of withdrawal

 Sometimes customers would like to send back the products they received from you or want to cancel their order for whatever reasons.
 On this page, you should provide your customers with information about the right of withdrawal, amongst others the conditions, revocation period as well as a withdrawal form.
 You should leave no question about this unanswered.
-Having detailed information about this on your page also generates trust and less customers might be hesitating to order from you.
+Having detailed information about this on your page also generates trust and fewer customers might be hesitating to order from you.